 Beat the ATS Robots, Reach the Humans

-Simple details like typeface, font size, and where to bold your resume might initially seem like they aren’t worth focusing on.
-But today ATS robots scan through hundreds of resumes, recruiters only spend seconds on a flood of applications, and hiring managers need to choose between highly competitive candidates.
+Simple details like resume format, typeface, font size, and where to bold your resume might initially seem like they aren’t worth focusing on.
+But today, ATS robots scan through hundreds of resumes, recruiters only spend seconds on a flood of applications, and hiring managers need to choose between highly competitive candidates.

 Correct typography and formatting put you a step above other candidates and give you a much better chance to get your resume past an ATS and into the hands of a real person.
 Why not take any advantage you can get?